HestHub/nix-config/blog.md

     podman = {
       enable = true;

-      # Create a `docker` alias for podman, to use it as a drop-in replacement
+      # Create a `docker` alias for podman to use as a drop-in replacement
       dockerCompat = true;

       # Required for containers under podman-compose to be able to talk to each other.